If you would like to receive updates on the Internship program and FTM workshops please subscribe to FTM’s mailing list.

 The Career Focus Crew Internship Program is a training opportunity.
 No guarantees are made regarding future employment in the film industry.

-Funding for this program provided by Employment and Social Development Canada.
+Thank you to the ESDC for making this possible – Funding for this program is provided by Employment and Social Development Canada.